 As someone with little interest in history or art, I can say that I tried.
 We’d followed Rick Steve’s audio guide (recommended if you don’t have a guided tour) through more than 80 rooms to see the main attractions of the Uffizi such as the “Birth Of Venus”, “Laocoon and his Sons” and “Madonna and Child”, among many others.
 The Gallery is a maze.
 If not for the audio guide, we would have been utterly and completely lost.
 Everything on the walls would have looked no different to us.
 But we did learn something new about the evolution of Italian art through the renaissance period.
 Can I also say that I really loved the ceilings, which were of course an art in itself.

-It was pure luck that we had stumbled upon Osteria dè Benci on our first night in Florence.
-We were actually looking at somewhere fancy to celebrate my birthday and this cosy family restaurant in Santa Croce appeared in our google search.
-We absolutely loved the steak (not to mention the pasta and the service were wonderful) that naturally, we went back a second time.
+It was luck that we had stumbled upon Osteria dè Benci on our first night in Florence.
+We were looking for somewhere fancy to celebrate my birthday and this cosy family restaurant in Santa Croce appeared in our google search.
+We absolutely loved the steak (not to mention the pasta and the service were wonderful) that we went back a second time.

 Sunset along the Arno River

-Perhaps one of the most romantic and memorable things we did was simply strolling down the Arno River after dinner, hands intertwined.
+Perhaps one of the most romantic and memorable things we did was simply strolling down the Arno River after dinner, hand in hand.
 It was just before 9pm and we’d unexpectedly caught the sunset – a streak of orange painted across the sky.
 Its brilliant rays were reflected upon the water, peeking through Ponte Vecchio almost as if saying hello.